Navigating the Publisher Landscape07 May, 20215 mins

 ‘Any time you lie online or on social media it tends to get share a lot.
 There’s a strong case for regulation, and for regulation on the big platforms who could be and should be spending a lot more energy to cut down the sources of disinformation when they seem them.’

 Another important challenge, not just for publishers, but for companies in general is around how they address the challenges of improving diversity, inclusion and equality and drive change.

-Tom believes, individuals can work themselves up to being committed to making a positive change within your own circles, taking small steps along the way and speaking up for others around them.
+Tom believes individuals can work themselves up to being committed to making a positive change within their own circles, taking small steps along the way and speaking up for others around them.

-Finding those moments where you can contribute or through changing one’s behaviours, or the language they use is a start and can be incredibly empowering, and it’s something that organisations can measure.
+Finding those moments where you can contribute or by changing one’s behaviors, or the language they use is a start and can be incredibly empowering, and it’s something that organizations can measure.

-Likewise, much as you’d set your quota or targets at the top of a sales funnel, doing the same throughout your internal hiring funnel will see you start to make changes to the make-up of your teams and organisation.
+Likewise, as you’d set your quota or targets at the top of a sales funnel, doing the same throughout your internal hiring funnel will see you start to make changes to the make-up of your teams and organization.

 ‘If you don’t have enough women, or if you don’t have enough people of colour in your interview process, well you’re not going to hire them!’